-Medical Imaging Program Admission
+Medical Imaging Program Admission for Fall 2023 Start

-- 1. Submit an Ivy Tech Community College transcript to the Medical Imaging Program at the Marion campus with the application. - If an applicant has previous college courses from other colleges/universities make sure the courses have been officially approved as transfers by the Registrar's office at Ivy Tech Community College.
-Students can view accepted transfers from other Indiana colleges and universities at www.transferin.net. - 3.
-Successfully complete the following four (4) prerequisite courses by the end of the Spring semester.
+- 1. Submit an Ivy Tech Community College transcript to the Medical Imaging Program at the Marion campus with the application.

+- 2. If an applicant has previous college courses from other colleges/universities make sure the courses have been officially approved as transfers by the Registrar's office at Ivy Tech Community College.
+Students can view accepted transfers from other Indiana colleges and universities at www.transferin.net.

+- 3. Successful completion of the following four (4) prerequisite courses by the end of the Spring semester.
 These are the courses that will be awarded points for grades.

-These will account for approximately 2/3 (66%) of points for admission into the program. - APHY 101 Anatomy and Physiology I - ENGL 111 English Composition - HLHS 101 Medical Terminology - MATH 136 College Algebra
+- APHY 101 Anatomy and Physiology I

+- ENGL 111 English Composition

+- HLHS 101 Medical Terminology

+- MATH 136 College Algebra